UniversalDependencies/docs/_pal/feat/VerbForm.md

 This feature takes the following values: Fin, Inf, Part, Vnoun.

 ### <a name='Conv'>`Conv`: Converb
-`Participals` (see below) can be used as converbs in Middle Persian, notably the resultative participle with an anterior interpretation.
+`Participals` (see below) can be used as converbs in Middle Persian, notably the resultative participle with an anterior reading.
 Since the same form can also be read as a finite verb form, the analysis relies on contextual information or peculiar word ordering.

-- "<b>Plunged back into darkness</b>, (Ahreman) miscreated many demons"
+- "<b>Plunged back into darkness</b>, (Ahreman) miscreated many demons."
 ~~~ sdparse
 abāz ō tom dwārist kirrēnīd was dēw \n back to darkness rushed miscreated many demon
 advmod(tom, abāz)